FC CSKA 1948 Sofia

-FC CSKA 1948 Sofia (ФК ЦСКА 1948 София) is a Bulgarian football club from the village of Bistritsa.
+FC CSKA 1948 Sofia (ФК ЦСКА 1948 София) is a Bulgarian football club from Sofia.
 The team plays its home matches at the Bistritsa Stadium and competes in Bulgaria's First League.
 The colours of the club are red and white.

-The club was founded in 2016 by a group of CSKA supporters who opposed Grisha Ganchev's recognition of Litex Lovech for CSKA Sofia after the bankruptcy of the old club.
-The new club quickly progressed from the lower levels of the football system and was eventually promoted to the top level in 2020.

 History

 Foundation

 The club was founded on 19 July 2016, at a meeting at the Central Military Club in Sofia.
-The members of the Constituent Assembly announced partnership with Errea and a new crest close to CSKA Septemvriisko Zname.
+The members of the Constituent Assembly announced partnership with Erreà.

 2016–2018: Amateur Leagues

-On 21 August 2016, FC 1948 won its first cup in a friendly four-team tournament in Kokalyane.
+On 21 August 2016, FC CSKA 1948 won its first cup in a friendly four-team tournament in Kokalyane.
 The team defeated Akademik Sofia 1–0 in the final.

-In its first official game for the 2016–17 season in A OFG Sofia (capital) South, FC 1948 won 8–0 against Lyulin Sofia.
-The club began playing its home games at Vasil Levski Stadium, but later during the season used the stadiums in Obelya and German.
-FC 1948 won its group and became champion of the whole A OFG Sofia (capital) after victory 4–3 against Nadezhda Dobroslavtsi.
+In its first official game for the 2016–17 season in A OFG Sofia (capital) South, FC CSKA 1948 won 8–0 against Lyulin Sofia.
+The club began playing its home games at Vasil Levski National Stadium, but later during the season used the stadiums in Obelya and German.
+FC CSKA 1948 won its group and became champion of the whole A OFG Sofia (capital) after victory 4–3 against Nadezhda Dobroslavtsi.
 Then, on 7 June 2017, the team played with Bratsigovo in order to qualify for the Third League and won after penalties (7–6).
-Beside that, FC 1948 reached the final for the Cup of Bulgarian Amateur Football League, which they lost on 25 May 2017 to the club from the Third league FC Chernomorets Balchik.
+Beside that, FC CSKA 1948 reached the final for the Cup of Bulgarian Amateur League, which they lost on 25 May 2017 to the club from the Third league Chernomorets Balchik.

 For their first season in the third division of the Bulgarian football (2017–18), the club moved to Dragalevtsi Stadium, in order to comply with the requirements of the respective league.
-After very strong performance, on 19 May 2018 FC 1948 secured its place in Second Professional League.
+After very strong performance, on 19 May 2018, FC CSKA 1948 secured its place in Second Professional League.
 The team finished with 29 wins, 5 draws and no losses, as two players of the Reds became goalscorers of the South-West Third League – Andon Gushterov and Petko Petkov.
-Also, FC 1948 had again a good campaign for the Cup of Bulgarian Amateur Football League, this time reaching the semi-finals.
+Also, FC CSKA 1948 had again a good campaign for the Cup of Bulgarian Amateur League, this time reaching the semi-finals.